San Giorgio Morgeto

 San Giorgio Morgeto (Calabrian: San Giorgiu Morgetu or simply San Giorgi) is a comune (municipality) in the Province of Reggio Calabria in the Italian region Calabria, located about 70 km southwest of Catanzaro and about 50 km northeast of Reggio Calabria.
 As of 31 December 2004, it had a population of 3,356 and an area of 35.1 km².

 San Giorgio Morgeto borders the following municipalities: Canolo, Cinquefrondi, Cittanova, Mammola, Polistena.

 History

-San Giorgio Morgeto, with the castle.